xuanmaii00/RFM-Customer-Behavior-Analysis_PBI/README.md

 - **Onboarding Series**: Educate new customers with product tips and special deals.
 - **Bundling Offers**: Sell product sets at a discount to increase order value.
 - **Time-Limited Discounts**: Use urgency-based promotions to drive purchases.

----

-## 🔎 5.Final Conclusion & Recommendations

-Based on our insights, we recommend the following:

 ### 📌 Key Takeaways